Read the first part here.

 The train station in Dublin is an unpretentious one.
 Situated along the River Liffey it is around 30 minutes by foot from the old centre Temple Bar which all tourists know and love.
 Moreover, there is no hassle to get there.
 As soon as you get off the train you can easily walk to the fun in the center.

 My first encounter with a Dubliner on location was on the pedestrian street alongside Croppy Acre, not far from the train station.
 I was taking long strides towards my hostel and figured that I might as well try to get to a pub on my way.
 A two hour train ride with spectacular views of the Irish rolling countryside does get you thirsty.
 Plus I was still digesting the overheard anecdotes about contraception, wedding gifts and commuter’s stories.
 Said and done, as I passed by a jaunty fellow in a waistcoast I asked where I could possibly find the nearest traditional Irish pub.
 He just grinned back at me.
 “Traditional?
 Where are you from?”
 My response that I’m Swedish must have some hidden comical value as he laughed heartily and replied “You’re a bit early for St. Paddy’s, mate” before he pointed me in the general direction of the city center.
 “Go to the Temple Bar, it’s a tad early but you can get yourself a pint and be off to an early start”.
 After a shared cordial laugh I figured that I might as well ask him if he’s a local.
 It turned out that I had met my first Argentinian who (I think) had adopted what seemed to me a very genuine Irish accent.
 Dublin is a very international city these days.
 With a booming IT industry and a city life that is known throughout the world, this has become one of the “must visit” places in Europe.
 What is really a Dubliner these days, I pondered, as I lugged my backback in the general direction of the Temple Bar area.
-I left the thought to pick up another time as I dumped my luggage and headed into the Temple Bar area.
+I abandoned the thought as I had checked into my hotel, and headed into the Temple Bar area.
 The rest is history, as they say.
 And especially so in a touristy funloging place on your first visit there ever.
 Hint: It involved beer, live music and plenty of asking direction the coming six hours.

 Zig zagging in the Temple Bar area

 I made it to the Temple Bar area – again – the following day in early morning.
 Crossing Ha’penny Bridge, I passed through Merchant’s Arch certainly comes close to time travel.
 The cityscape instantly transforms from a modern city to an old medieval settlement.
 This is also repeated by a bartender where I strike up a chat about the Temple Bar rea.
 From it’s role as a suburb outside the city walls in medieval times it became a seedy area and was repeatedly attacked by the native Irish in the 14th century.
 Fast forward to the 18th century and it was the centre for prostitution and saw a drop in the population.
 Since the 1980s it has enjoyed protection as a city heritage and grown into Dublin’s so-called cultural quarter.
 You’ll find plenty of cobblestone streets that link the pubs in the neighourhood.
 There is more than 1,000 years of history neatly packed into narrow streets with bars, souvenir shops and street vendors.
-I continued to find my way through the labyrinth the next two days days – Plenty of of zig zagging around Temple Bar, sampling craft beers and chatting up bar staff.
+I continued to navigate through the labyrinth of the old neighbourhood the next two days – Plenty of of zig zagging around Temple Bar, sampling craft beers and chatting up bar staff.
 Just like my first evening.
 The combination of beer and a chatty Irish bartender is hard to beat.
 More than once did I find myself staying in a bar because of the friendly banter with the bar staff.
 With only a few days left to St. Patrick’s Day, the preparations were clearly underway.
 Beer kegs were delivered daily and jostled into the bar cellars.
 The bartenders had plenty to say about the coming festivities, often with upbeat comments about the hordes of tourists that would invade within 48 hours.
 A few sardonic comments could be heard as well, ironically in the one pub with the most happy live Irish music being played.
 There I talked with a young bartender that commented on the party to come by saying “Lucky for us they close down Temple Bar, it’s 50 people leave and 50 people can get in, mate.”
 Quite the tourism industry apparatus, St. Patrick’s Day.

 Honestly, after the lasting first impression of Cork and the friendliness and low key way of life there, Dublin stands out as a bit of a show-off.
 Just a tad tiring with all that attention seeking after having had such a relaxed time and chit chatting with the Corkorians in the south for days.

 I decided to leave on St. Paddy’s Day.
 I reasoned that I have seen drunk people before, as well as drunk people wearing funny clothes and hats.
-Why spoil the the upbeat but calm impression of a city preparing for a festival by running into drunks from all over the world over the course of a couple of days.
+Why spoil the upbeat but calm impression of a city preparing for a festival by running into drunks from all over the world over the course of a couple of days.
 To each his own, I concluded as I sipped on a cup of tea waiting to leave the drunken craziness.
 Ireland is an exciting corner of Europe, that much is certain.
 Whether you go there for the city life or the nature.
 It’s a country that is full of experiences and it becomes so very apparent when you juxtapose the experience of a city (any city) in Ireland with Dublin.
-Add the friendly chats and the lush nature on the countryside, and you have yourself a place to dream of returning to.
+Add the friendly chats and the lush nature on the countryside, and you have yourself a place to dream of.